-- Identify three (3) external risks (approx. 30 40 words per column) - Provide a clear explanation of why they think the risk they identified is a risk (approx. 100 - 120 words per column) - Explain how it can affect the business negatively (approx. 70 80 words per column)
+- Identify three (3) external risks (approx. 30 40 words per column) - Provide a clear explanation of why they think the risk they identified is a risk (approx. 100 120 words per column) - Explain how it can affect the business negatively (approx. 70 80 words per column)

 Identify Risks Risks: Why is this a risk?
-Negative impact Failing to become Australia's largest business consultancy firm consultancy firms in Australia is very high.
-There are businesses that have Failing to deliver a first-class customer experience can result in negative feedback on social media social media can be out of the If CBSA receives a negative review on social media, it can affect customers' choice to use CBSA for their consultancy needs.
+Negative impact Failing to become Australia's largest business consultancy firm The competition for business consultancy firms in Australia is very high.
+There are businesses that have more resources available and CBSA will not be able to compete on their level.
+Failing to deliver a first-class customer experience can result in negative feedback on social media How people react or comment on social media can be out of the company's control.
+Now people can share their experiences publicly, and sometimes customers who do not necessarily get the exact outcome they are looking for, even if their request was unreasonable, can end up providing a negative review.
+If CBSA receives a negative review on social media, it can affect customers' choice to use CBSA for their consultancy needs.
 Failing to remain up to date with the latest business and compliance requirements The cost of keeping up to date with the latest business and compliance requirements is very high and it can be difficult for CBSA to keep up.
 If CBSA fails to comply with the latest business and compliance requirements will impact the business operations and can even result in fines.
 Even worse severe non-compliance can result in the business shutting down.